simulatedScience/Twisty_Puzzle_Program/doc/puzzle_solver/algorithm_generation.md

 - they are not too long (< ~200 moves)
 - they are reasonably easy to memorize for humans (< ~20 moves before repeating a pattern)

+***TODO: describe handling of inverses***
+notes:
+- an algorithm of order 2 is always self-inverse.
+- an algorithm of order >2 may be self-inverse under a spatial rotation. (i.e. $a r a r' = 1 \neq a^2$) Example for this is `4*(F F E)` on the 3x3 rubik's cube.
+This cycles 3 edges of the `E` slice in `E` direction.
+Turning the puzzle by 180° can flip the direction this cycles the pieces, thus becoming the inverse.

 ## How to generate algorithms
 1. generate move sequences with a few base moves
 2. find useful numbers of repetitions for these base move sequences, exploiting the permutation group structure of the puzzle